xMihai/fp/recompose.md

 ### Order of composition

-HOCs are specified in mathematical order.
+`compose` expects arguments in mathematical order.

-In the example below, `Input` is first passed to `withC`.
+In the example below, `Input` is given as argument to the last function, `withC`.
 The final component is the one resulting from `withA`.

 ```js